turingschool/backend-curriculum-site/module1/syllabus.md

 Projects require students to apply new concepts from class and build on existing knowledge.
 Students will have a total of 4 projects in Module 1:

-* **Independent Project** - Begin Monday week 1, due Monday week 2.
+* **Solo Project** - Begin Monday week 1, due Sunday week 2.
   * The goal of this project is for students to practice all of the key concepts of module 1 covered in the prework and week 1.
   * This project is safe to fail, meaning it will not count towards the final promotion decision at the end of the module.
   * Students will be given feedback on their project, but scores will not count towards promotion.
 * **Paired Project** - Begin Monday week 2, due Thursday week 3.
+  * This project is graded on a scale from 1.0 to 4.0.
+  * A passing score on the Paired Project is 2.5 or greater.
-  * Students must pass either the Paired or Group Project to be promoted.
+  * Students must pass either the **Paired Project** or **Group Project** to be promoted.
+* **Winter Project** - Begin Friday week 3, due Sunday week 4.
+  * This project and accompanying assignments are designed to keep your skills sharp over the winter break.
+  * This project is not graded and will not count towards the final promotion decision at the end of the module.
 * **Group Project** - Begin Monday week 4, due Thursday week 5.
+  * This project is graded on a scale from 1.0 to 4.0.
+  * A passing score on the Group Project is 2.5 or greater.
-  * Students must pass either the Paired or Group Project to be promoted.
+  * Students must pass either the **Paired Project** or **Group Project** to be promoted.
-* **Final Independent Project** - Begin Friday week 5, due Tuesday week 6.
+* **Final Project** - Begin Friday week 5, due Tuesday week 6.
+  * This project is graded on a scale from 1.0 to 4.0.
+  * A passing score on the Final Project is 2.5 or greater.
-  * Students must pass the Final Independent Project to be promoted.
+  * Students must pass the **Final Project** to be promoted.

 ## Independent Challenges